Kainalu

 Covered parking is explicitly mentioned in many remarks (appears in ~9 listings) with phrases like 'covered parking stall' and '2 covered and secured parking stalls', and MLS data similarly shows covered parking on the majority of listings—strong multi-agent confirmation.

-I searched for explicit deeded/owned-parking wording like 'deeded parking,' 'owned stall,' or 'parking included in deed' and found none.
-The available remarks describe secured, covered stalls and one listing notes a stall is available for rent, which points away from deeded parking.
+I searched for deeded/owned-parking wording like 'deeded parking,' 'owned stall,' or 'parking included in deed.'
+The remarks consistently describe stalls as covered, secured, or rentable, which points away from deeded parking.

 No analysis available